jaimjoy/Automatic-TPE-Fill-Up/README.md

 # Automatic-TPE-Fill-Up
-JavaScript Code that will automatically fill-up your TPE in seconds.
+JavaScript Code that will automatically fill-up your **TPE's** in a second.

 Step 1: Add the TPE page in **Bookmark** from any Browser.<br>
 Step 2: To add in Bookmark, press **CTRL + D** in the TPE page.
 Now from Bookmark **'More'** option, give your **Bookmark** a name & remove the URL, paste my **.js** code there (if garbage character shows after pasting, you've to remove them manually).<br>